xiaolinxiner/docker-openharmony-rootfs/README.md

 To use this image in GitHub workflow, you first need to use an arm64 runner.
 GitHub provides arm64 [partner images](https://github.com/actions/partner-runner-images) that we can use for free.

-It should be noted that there is a very commonly used workflow called `actions/checkout`, which relies on the Node.js environment, and we need to give it special treatment.
+It should be noted that there is a very commonly used workflow called `actions/checkout`, which relies on the Node.js environment, and we need to give it special treatment (Refer to https://github.com/actions/runner/issues/801).

 ```yml
 jobs: